Expense Tracker for Self-Employed

 Built for How Self-Employed People Actually Work

 No corporate cards.
-No per-user pricing.
 No enterprise complexity.

 Expensify wants $5/user/month.
 Ramp requires a corporate card.
 QuickBooks charges $30/month for full features.
 These tools are built for companies with employees and finance departments.